jzohrab/pact/README.md

 (from podcasts, etc) with a transcription, and export it to Anki using Ankiconnect.

-mp3 playing and hacking is done using ffmpeg.
+mp3 playing and hacking is done using VLC and ffmpeg.

 The transcription is done using [Vosk](https://github.com/alphacep/vosk-api/tree/master/python).